tazama-lf/docs/Product/configuration-management.md

 ### The rules object

-The `rules` object is an array that contains each rule in scope for the typology, and within each rule there is an array for every possible outcome for the rule results that can be received from the rule processors
+The `rules` object is an array that contains each rule in scope for the typology, and within each rule there is an array for every possible outcome for the rule results that can be received from the rule processors.

 Each rule result element in the rules array contains the attributes: